Bhargavi784/SmartSubmit/README.md

 # SmartSubmit

-SmartSubmit is an AI-powered report submission and collaboration platform built using React, Python, FastAPI, and MySQL.
+SmartSubmit is an AI-powered report submission and collaboration platform built using React, Python, FastAPI, and PoastgreSQL.
 It allows users to upload reports in multiple formats, detect plagiarism, provide grammar/style feedback, and collaborate in real time.

 ---